Skip to content

 ports:

-- containerPort: 5432
+- containerPort: 3306

-View it with kubectl get deployment -n <namespace>
+View it with kubectl get deployment -n <namespace>.

-to find the Pod's full name.
-Try to delete a Pod with kubectl delete pod/<full pod name> -n <namespace>
+Use kubectl get -n <namespace> pods to find the Pod's full name.
+To get the logs of the container inside pod us kubectl logs pod/<full pod name> -n <namespace>.
+Try to delete a Pod with kubectl delete pod/<full pod name> -n <namespace> and view what happens to it?
+Is it still alive?

-5. Volumes¶
+5. Volumes

 When dealing with stateless containers, Kubernetes restarts them without saving any previous state.
 But what if we need to keep the container's data?